josealvarez97/Distributed_Servers_System-Simulator/README.md

 - Consuming an element from the **Processing Queue**.
 - Pushing a request to the **Succesful Requests Queue**.
 - Reorganize / Reordering the **RAM**.
-- Executing a **Complete Request** (example making everything neccesary to sum SUM, multiply in MUL, divide in DIV)
+- Executing a **Complete Request** (example, making everything neccesary to sum SUM, multiply in MUL, divide in DIV)

 References: